Here’s everything you need to know about how U.S. tax relief for small business programs will affect your 2022 tax

 When you carryback losses to prior years, you are able to deduct the losses from previous years’ profits.
 This results in an immediate refund from prior year taxes paid, giving struggling businesses a cash boost to help them get through a tough business year.

 But once the Tax Cuts and Jobs Act went into effect, options for dealing with NOLs were limited.
 Businesses could no longer carry losses back and were limited in how much they could carry forward each year.

-The CARES Act allows businesses to carryback losses from 2018, 2019, and 2020 for five years.
+The CARES Act allowed businesses to carryback losses from 2018, 2019, and 2020 for five years.
 It also removed the limit on any losses carried forward from 2018 and 2019.
-With this carryback allowance, small businesses or self-employed individuals that record a loss in 2020 can amend prior-year tax returns to carryback losses and potentially receive a refund in taxes paid.
+With this carryback allowance, small businesses or self-employed individuals that recorded a loss in 2020 could amend prior-year tax returns to carryback losses and potentially receive a refund in taxes paid.

 For the most up-to-date information, check out the IRS website.

 Pandemic Unemployment Compensation

 Independent contractors and self-employed people are usually not eligible for unemployment assistance.
 Under the CARES Act, that changed.
 Individual states were given the option to expand unemployment benefits to independent contractors and self-employed people who lost self-employment income during the health crisis.

 Benefits were also increased.
 Initially, an additional $600 per week was provided for up to 13 weeks through July 31, 2020.
 Once that ended, the Lost Wages Assistance Program provided an additional $300 per week to support wages paid.